The humble chia pudding, star of the overnight breakfast, now adapted into a easy and delicious high protein keto recipe!

 Each portion of this high protein chia pudding takes 150 grams (about 5/8 cup) of milk.
-In 150 grams of regular, full-fat cow milk there is about 7.5 grams of net carbs, from lactose.
+Cow’s milk contains about 11 grams of carbs per cup.
 You can make this pudding lower in carbs and keto friendlier by using a milk alternative.

 There are many types of milk or milk-like products that are lower in carb than cow milk.
 You can chose from any that you enjoy the taste better: nut or seed milks, coconut milk or cream, or simply heavy cream.

 Examples of nut and seed based low-carb milk: